The following is a question that was answered by Jay Kessler:

 I’ve heard of wretched mothers-in-law who, when facing tragedy or illness, turn to the in-law who has shown grace and strength over the years.
 This is “turning the other cheek” and “doing good to those who despitefully use you.”
 It’s a way of loving your enemy.
 It sounds like a weak response, but it takes a lot of strength to respond in a Christ-like way.

 Meanwhile, build your teamwork with your husband so he gets accustomed to making decisions, big and small, with your good input.
 Maybe part of his problem is that he’s still learning how to work as a partner with you.
 You can’t do much about the mother-in-law, but you should do everything you can to be a solid teammate with your husband.

 As his comfort level grows, he will be more likely to make decisions that are informed by your input, not his mother’s.

-The above advice was written by Dr Jay Kesler, in a question and answer feature called, “Couple Counsel” that appeared in the Winter 1999 issue of Partnership Magazine, which unfortunately, is no longer being published.
+The above advice was written by Dr Jay Kesler, in a question and answer feature called, “Couple Counsel” that appeared in a back issue of Partnership Magazine, which unfortunately, is no longer being published.

 The following are a couple of links to related articles.
 The first one is posted on the web site for Today’s Christian Woman, that we link to in another article.
 But somehow, it seems appropriate here too because it gives ideas on boundaries you can glean through to use in various situations.
 The second one is posted on the Crosswalk web site, and the last one is posted on the Christian Marriage Today web site.
 Sure, one size doesn’t fit all, when it comes to advice, but you can look through these articles and decide what you can use and/or perhaps adapt to use.